 1 Teach and regularly support your students’ journey in learning to communicate their feelings.

 Remember that when you plant a seed, you must put in the time and care with the faith that there is growth happening underneath the surface.
 Building a foundation takes time.
+Praise positive attempts at communication, and offer a variety of options.
+The objective is increased independence.

 2 Help students increase their comfort level with social and emotional language.